Post: 10 Actionable HR Insights Executives Demand in 2026

 - Pair with engagement scores to show correlation: teams with higher engagement consistently outperform on revenue-per-employee metrics.

-Verdict: This single metric bridges HR data and financial performance in a language every CFO and CEO already uses.
+This single metric bridges HR data and financial performance in a language every CFO and CEO already uses.
 Build it into every executive briefing.
+For the automation infrastructure that makes this reporting sustainable at scale, see our overview of 11 transformative AI applications for HR and recruiting.

 3. Flight Risk Scores for Critical Roles — Before the Resignation Arrives